Free Shipping on US Orders $250+ | Free Tote Bag on Orders $500+ | Free Socks & Tote Bag Wellness Bundle on Orders $750+

 Repetitive Habits Create Lasting Damage

-Many people experience back pain without realizing that their daily routines are a major cause.
-Certain postural habits, repeated over time, slowly pull the body out of alignment.
-These behaviors often feel harmless but have long-term effects on the spine and surrounding muscles:
+Many people feel back pain without realizing that the very activities they do day in and day out are a leading cause of the problem.
+The following postural habits, when repeated over time, slowly pull the body out of alignment.
+These behaviors can feel innocuous, but have long term consequences for the spine and surrounding muscles.

 Prolonged Sitting With A Rounded Back

-Hours spent seated, especially in front of a screen, often result in a slouched posture.
-A rounded upper back and collapsed core put stress on the lower spine and weaken the muscles that support upright alignment.
-This creates a cycle where the longer you sit, the harder it becomes to sit properly.
+Hours spent seated, especially in front of a screen, often results in a slouched posture.
+A rounded upper back and collapsed core puts stress on the lower spine, and weakens the muscles that support proper alignment.
+This creates a feedback loop where the longer you sit, the more difficult it becomes to maintain proper posture.

 Forward Head Position While Looking At Screens

-Tilting the head forward, even slightly, adds extra weight for the neck and upper back to support.
-This is especially common while using phones or working on laptops.
-Over time, this habit can lead to muscle fatigue, headaches, and upper back strain.
+Tilting the head forward, even by just a little, causes extra weight for the neck and upper back to have to support.
+This is very common when using phones or laptops.
+Over time this habit can lead to muscle fatigue, headaches, and upper back pain.

 Uneven Weight Distribution While Standing

-Shifting your weight onto one leg or leaning into one hip may feel natural, but it places uneven stress on the pelvis and lower spine.
-This can cause one side of the body to work harder than the other, leading to imbalances that affect movement and stability.
+Shifting your weight unevenly onto one leg or into one hip may feel natural, but it places increased stress on the pelvis and lower spine.
+This will cause one side of the body to have to work harder than the other, causing imbalances that impact your movement and stability.

 Lack Of Core Engagement During Daily Movement

-The core muscles play a crucial role in maintaining posture, but they’re often underutilized during routine activities.
-Without core engagement, the spine loses support, and the back muscles are forced to compensate.
-This usually results in tightness and fatigue, especially in the lower back.
+The core muscles play an important role in maintaining posture, but they’re not engaged often enough when we are being active throughout the day.
+Without core engagement the spine loses support, and the back muscles are left to overcompensate, usually resulting in tightness and fatigue, especially in the lower back.

 The Science Behind Forme®’s Wearable Solution

-At Forme®, our approach to posture correction is grounded in science and backed by clinical data.
-Posture wear is more than just supportive clothing; it’s a tool designed to retrain the body’s natural alignment using neuromuscular feedback and biomechanical cues.
-Here's how the technology works:
+At Forme®, we believe that posture wear is more than just supportive clothing.
+Posture correctors provide wearable technology that work with the body to help retrain your natural alignment using neuromuscular feedback and biomechanical cues.
+Here’s how the technology works.

 Activating Postural Awareness Through Neurostimulation

-Forme® wearables use targeted tension to stimulate muscle engagement.
-This gentle feedback activates the brain-to-body connection, encouraging users to hold better posture without conscious effort.
-Over time, this rewires muscle memory, helping to restore proper alignment.
+Forme® wearables provide targeted tension that stimulates muscle engagement.
+This gentle feedback activates the brain-to-body connection which in turn encourages users to hold themselves in better posture without having to think about it.
+Over time this re-wires the muscle memory to help restore proper alignment.

 Supporting The Spine Without Restricting Movement

-Unlike rigid braces that limit mobility, Forme® products are designed to work with your body.
-The garments provide structure where needed, guiding the spine into a more neutral position while allowing natural movement.
-This balance between support and flexibility helps improve posture in real time and reinforces lasting improvement.
+Unlike rigid braces that can limit your mobility, Forme® products are designed to work with your body, not against it.
+The garments provide structure where necessary, helping guide the spine to a more neutral position while also allowing for natural movement.
+This balance between support and flexibility allows people to improve their posture in real time and also reinforces lasting improvement.

-Forme® is an FDA-registered brand, meaning our products meet rigorous standards for safety and effectiveness.
-Every design is informed by data from sports medicine, physical therapy, and biomechanics to deliver real results, not just temporary relief.
+Forme® is an FDA registered brand.
+This means that all of our products meet FDA standards for safety and effectiveness.
+The designs are all informed by research data from the fields of sports medicine, physical therapy, and biomechanics to make sure that our products deliver real results.

-True posture correction doesn’t happen overnight; it’s a process that involves retraining how the body holds itself, even when you're not thinking about it.
-Forme® wearables are engineered to work with your body’s natural mechanics, helping build lasting improvements instead of short-term fixes:
+Correcting your posture is a long-term investment in the way your body naturally holds and supports itself, even when you’re not actively thinking about it.
+Forme® wearables are designed to work with your body’s biomechanics to develop long term improvements rather than temporary fixes.

 Muscle Retraining Through Consistent Wear

-Forme® garments help the body activate the correct muscle groups, especially those that often go dormant due to years of misalignment.
-With consistent use, the body begins to “remember” what aligned posture feels like, making it easier to maintain even without wearing the product.
+Forme® garments help the body to activate the correct muscle groups.
+The parts of your body that often become dormant due to years of misalignment.
+With regular use, the body begins to “remember” what aligned posture feels like, which in turn makes it easier to maintain even when not wearing the product.

 Gradual Strengthening Of Core And Back Muscles

-Because Forme® wear encourages proper form without forcing it, muscles naturally begin to strengthen as they work to support new patterns.
-This gradual strengthening improves both stability and endurance, reducing the likelihood of future strain or injury.
+Because Forme® wear encourages proper form without forcing it, the muscles will naturally begin to strengthen as they work to support this new pattern.
+This gradual strengthening of muscles leads to an improvement in both stability and endurance, reducing the likelihood of future strain or injury.

 Everyday Integration, Not A Disruption

-Rather than interrupt your lifestyle, Forme® is designed to be worn during daily activities, whether at work, during travel, or while recovering from workouts.
-This seamless integration helps users stay consistent with posture habits, which is key to achieving long-term results.
+Forme® is designed to be worn during regular daily activities, whether at work, while traveling, or during recovery from workouts.
+This seamless integration allows you to be consistent with your posture habits, which is key to achieving lasting results.

 Realigning Your Health: A Smarter Way Forward

-Addressing poor posture is more than a cosmetic concern.
-It’s a meaningful step toward better mobility, reduced pain, and a stronger foundation for long-term health.
-At Forme®, we believe the path to better alignment doesn’t have to be complicated.
+Improving your posture is a step towards better mobility, less pain, and a stronger foundation for better health long-term.
+At Forme®, we know that the key to better posture isn’t complicated.
 It just has to be consistent.

 Designed With Purpose, Backed By Science

-Each Forme® product is engineered to help the body relearn how to move and stand correctly.
-Our approach combines thoughtful design with medical expertise, providing users with a wearable solution that delivers both comfort and clinical benefits.
+Every Forme® product is purposefully designed to help your body to relearn how to move and stand in the correct way.
+Our approach to improving posture combines thoughtful design with medical expertise, which allows us to provide our users with a wearable solution that delivers on both comfort and clinical benefits.

-Stretching and occasional posture checks offer temporary relief, but without reinforcement, old habits return.
-Forme® helps bridge the gap between awareness and action, guiding your body into better alignment throughout the day, not just in isolated moments.
+Stretching and occasional posture checks can provide temporary relief, but without reinforcement those old habits will always return.
+Forme® products help to bridge the gap between awareness and action, by gently guiding your body into better alignment throughout the day, rather than in isolated moments.

 An Investment In Movement, Not Just Appearance

-Better posture has far-reaching benefits.
-It improves breathing, circulation, and spinal health, all of which contribute to how you move, work, and feel each day.
-By correcting alignment at the root, Forme® helps create long-term change that supports every part of your life.
+Better posture has a ripple effect throughout your entire life, as it improves breathing, circulation, and spinal health, all of which affect how you move, how you work, and how you feel every day.
+Correcting posture at its root with Forme® allows you to create long-term change that supports every part of your life.

 Who Benefits Most From Posture Correction Wearables?